Skip advert

 > Volkswagen Golf GTI review

-Skoda has a specific chassis setup for all Octavia VRS models that includes a 15mm lower ride height and stiffer spring and passive damper rates, along with a wider rear track.
+A specific chassis setup for all Octavia VRS models that included a 15mm lower ride height and stiffer spring and passive damper rates, along with a wider rear track.
 MacPherson struts (front) and a multi-link arrangement (rear) underpin the chassis.
-A Performance mode allows you to select a more aggressive engine and gearbox map and, of course, enhances the engine sound through the stereo.
-Wheels are 19-inch as standard and you also get VW’s electronic ‘XDS’ front differential.
+A Performance mode gives a more aggressive engine and gearbox map and, of course, enhances the engine sound through the stereo.
+Wheels are 19-inch as standard, as is VW’s electronic ‘XDS’ front differential.

 Advertisement - Article continues below